RicAuc/SeaSlugSpectra/bib/Classification_Guided_Colour_Palette.md

 We are seeking external evaluation of the current extraction techniques, including their:

 - Conceptual soundness
-- Technical reliability
-- Biological plausibility
 - Potential for refinement or replacement

-We welcome insights from computational colour scientists, image analysis researchers, or professionals working on colour-based pattern extraction in biological or visual domains.

----

 ## Extraction Strategy Summary